lanfran02/lanfran02.github.io/content/posts/Internal/index.en.md

 [+] Memory used: 219.34 MB
 [+] Elapsed time: 00:00:18
 ```
+Returns interesting information, found an user: `admin`.

+Let's see if we can brute force the WordPress login with that user...

 ```bash
 ╰─ lanfran@parrot ❯ wpscan --url http://internal.thm/blog -U admin -P /usr/share/wordlists/rockyou.txt                             ─╯